BRobat/TheGrandWebReference/questions/css-questions.md

 answer:

-#Have you ever used a grid system, and if so, what do you prefer?
+#11.
+Have you ever used a grid system, and if so, what do you prefer?
 answer:

-#Have you used or implemented media queries or mobile specific layouts/CSS?
+#12.
+Have you used or implemented media queries or mobile specific layouts/CSS?
 answer:

-#Are you familiar with styling SVG?
+#13.
+Are you familiar with styling SVG?
 answer:

-#Can you give an example of an @media property other than screen?
+#14.
+Can you give an example of an @media property other than screen?
 answer:

-#What are some of the "gotchas" for writing efficient CSS?
+#15.
+What are some of the "gotchas" for writing efficient CSS?
 answer:

-#What are the advantages/disadvantages of using CSS preprocessors?
+#16.
+What are the advantages/disadvantages of using CSS preprocessors?
 answer:

-#Describe what you like and dislike about the CSS preprocessors you have used.
+#17.
+Describe what you like and dislike about the CSS preprocessors you have used.
 answer:

-#How would you implement a web design comp that uses non-standard fonts?
+#18.
+How would you implement a web design comp that uses non-standard fonts?
 answer:

-#Explain how a browser determines what elements match a CSS selector.
+#19.
+Explain how a browser determines what elements match a CSS selector.
 answer:

-#Describe pseudo-elements and discuss what they are used for.
+#20.
+Describe pseudo-elements and discuss what they are used for.
 answer:

-#Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+#21.
+Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 answer:

-#What does * { box-sizing: border-box; } do?
+#22.
+What does * { box-sizing: border-box; } do?
 What are its advantages?
 answer:

-#What is the CSS display property and can you give a few examples of its use?
+#23.
+What is the CSS display property and can you give a few examples of its use?
 answer:

-#What's the difference between inline and inline-block?
+#24.
+What's the difference between inline and inline-block?
 answer:

-#What's the difference between a relative, fixed, absolute and statically positioned element?
+#25.
+What's the difference between a relative, fixed, absolute and statically positioned element?
 answer:

-#What existing CSS frameworks have you used locally, or in production?
+#26.
+What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 answer:

-#Have you played around with the new CSS Flexbox or Grid specs?
+#27.
+Have you played around with the new CSS Flexbox or Grid specs?
 answer:

-#Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
+#28.
+Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
 answer:

-#Have you ever worked with retina graphics?
+#29.
+Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 answer:

-#Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
+#30.
+Is there any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
 And why?
 answer: